BenMakesGames/RpgGame/README.md

    * `long OwnerId` will be used to store the id of the player who owns the item.
    * `Player?
 Owner` is optional: it won't actually appear in the database, but Entity Framework will use it to give you handy access to the owning player in code.
    * `string Image` will hold the filename of the graphic for the item
-     * You might want to create an item image or two, and put them in `PetGame/wwwroot/images/items`
+     * You might want to create an item image or two, and put them in `RpgGame/wwwroot/images/items`
    * `string Name` will hold the name of the item shown to players
-   * `int FoodEnergy` is how much Energy a pet should gain if fed the item (items with 0 FoodEnergy aren't edible)
+   * `int FoodEnergy` is how much Energy a character should gain if fed the item (items with 0 FoodEnergy aren't edible)
    * `int SellValue` is how much money a player should gain if selling the item
 4. One more code change to go!
-Open `PetGame/Database/PetGameDatabase.cs`.
+Open `RpgGame/Database/RpgGameDatabase.cs`.
 Near the top, there's a list of tables.
 This is the master list of tables in your database.
-Add a new line after the Pets and Players line:
+Add a new line after the Characters and Players line:
    ```c#
    public DbSet<InventoryItem> InventoryItems => Set<InventoryItem>();
    ```
 5. Now that your code knows about this new table, you just have to instruct Entity Framework to hook it all up!
-Open a terminal/PowerShell window in the `PetGame/PetGame` directory, and run:
+Open a terminal/PowerShell window in the `RpgGame/RpgGame` directory, and run:
    ```powershell
    dotnet ef migrations add CreateInventoryItemsTable
    ```
    * The last bit - `CreateInventoryItemsTable` - can be anything you want; it's the name you're giving to this change.
 (Most "special characters" aren't allowed, however; just keep it to letters and numbers.)
 6. Finally, run the game!
 After it starts up, press "F5" in HeidiSQL, and you'll see the new table has appeared!

-You can now use HeidiSQL to cheat some items into existence for your PetGame player:
+You can now use HeidiSQL to cheat some items into existence for your RpgGame player:

 1. Click the "InventoryItems" table in HeidiSQL
 2. Click the "Data" tab near the top of the window
 3. Right-click somewhere in the empty area on the right, and select "Insert row"
 4. Fill in the details (for OwnerId, if you created an account, you're probably user 1, so enter 1!)

 Now you'll probably want to be able to see these items in game!
-I'm going to leave that to you to figure out, but if you see how `PetGame/Pages/MyHouse.razor` loads and displays your pets, you should be able to use that as a basis for loading and displaying inventory items, too!
+I'm going to leave that to you to figure out, but if you see how `RpgGame/Pages/MyHouse.razor` loads and displays your characters, you should be able to use that as a basis for loading and displaying inventory items, too!

 #### Adding (or Removing) Columns from an Existing Table

 If you created a new `InventoryItem` table using the instructions above, you may recall we added a `SellValue` to the items... but the game doesn't even allow players to have money!
 Let's fix that!

-1. Open `PetGame/Database/Tables/Player.cs`
+1. Open `RpgGame/Database/Tables/Player.cs`
 2. Add a new line below the `SignUpDate` as follows:
    ```c#
    public int Money { get; set; }